-Through my work meeting and discussing BI an Analytics with literally hundreds of clients and potential clients, a discrete but prevalent list of challenges continually emerges.
+Through my work meeting and discussing BI and Analytics with literally hundreds of clients and potential clients, a discrete but prevalent list of challenges continually emerges.
 This is not to say that these companies are experiencing challenges in all aspects but some common issues exist.
-Yes, these problems are common, fundamental even, but as easy as they are to understand, they are difficult to overcome.
+Yes, these problems are common, but as easy as they are to understand, they are difficult to overcome.
 It takes dedicated effort, domain expertise and the most precious of resources, time.

 5. Data Integration – Usually on the top of everyone’s list.
 I rank this as number 5 because if you achieve dominance over the next 4, integration will cease to be a problem.
 This issue is also complicated by over-reliance on tools.
 Integration tools only help you execute; they don’t help you decide what should be executed.
 This area has been exacerbated due to the rise self-service visualization tools such as Tableau.
 These types of tools will let you make whatever join you like, right or wrong.
 In terms of good BI, proceed at your own risk, your mileage may vary.